7 Best Supplements to Take for Overall Health: Top Recommendations!

 - Many people are deficient because of dietary restrictions, poor dietary choices and busy lifestyles.

-- Demand for certain nutrients increases during pregnancy, breastfeeding, and aging.
+- Demand for certain nutrients increases during pregnancy, breastfeeding, and ageing.

 - The top supplements for general health are Vitamin K2, D3 and B12, magnesium, iodine, and selenium.